schubergphilis/paleofuturistic_python/docs/extra_guides.md

     main()
 ```

-Then to make tools like uvx and pipx be able to execute the module like so `uvx --with <YOUR_PROJECT_SLUG>` add the following to the `pyproject.toml`.
+Then to make tools like uvx and pipx be able to execute the module like so `uvx <YOUR_PROJECT_SLUG>` add the following to the `pyproject.toml`.

 ``` toml
 [project.scripts]